 Specialty Soap Bases

-Honey, oats, aloe, hemp oil, and olive oil are considered more โspecialtyโ forms of glycerin soap base.
-Theyโre easy enough to make yourself simply by adding those ingredients directly to the melted glycerin soap base.
+Honey, oats, aloe, hemp seed oil, and olive oil are considered more “specialty” forms of soap base.
+They’re easy enough to make yourself simply by adding those ingredients directly to melted soap base.
 Or you can save a step (and maybe some money) by buying a base with it already included.
-Itโs up to you!
+It’s up to you!

 Colorants for Melt-and-Pour Soap

 There are plenty of options for coloring melt-and-pour soap.
-Micas and herbs are easy to use, and they look great in the finished soap.
-Theyโre also natural, so you donโt have to worry about toxins or skin irritation when using your soap.
-While there are artificial colorants available to choose from, they may irritate skin and arenโt recommended for bath and body products.
+While artificial colorants are available to choose from, they may irritate skin and aren’t recommended for bath and body products.

-My favorite natural options are herbs and spices that you can add directly to your melted soap base.
-Because theyโre powders, they sometimes sink to the bottom as the soap cools and donโt always give you a uniform color throughout.
+My favorite easy-to-find soap colorants are herbs and spices that you can add directly to your melted soap base.
+Because they’re powders, they sometimes sink to the bottom as the soap cools and don’t always give you a uniform color throughout.

 You should never use crayons or food coloring for your soap.
-Not only are they toxic and shouldnโt be applied directly to skin, but theyโre not colorfastโso they may fade quickly.
+Not only are they toxic and shouldn’t be applied directly to skin, but they’re not colorfast—so they are more likely to fade quickly.

 Fragrance for Melt-and-Pour Soap

-Fragrances arenโt a necessity, but they can make your soap more enjoyable to use.
+Fragrances aren’t a necessity, but they can make your soap more enjoyable to use.
+Like with colorants, it's best to choose skin-safe, nontoxic fragrances that won't irritate your skin.

-My personal favorite, essential oils give your soap skin-soothing and aromatherapy benefits.
-Choose your oils based on your particular skin type or the aromatherapy benefits youโd like to enjoy.
-If youโre giving your soap as a gift, tailor the fragrance to your recipient.
+My personal favorite, essential oils for soap have skin-soothing properties and also give your soap aromatherapy benefits.
+Choose your oils based on your particular skin type, favorite perfume, or the aromatherapy benefits you’d like to enjoy.
+If you’re giving your soap as a gift, tailor the fragrance to your recipient.

 Fragrance Oils